YBHwang/clova-developer-guide/en-KR/CIC/CIC_Overview.md

 1. A user starts to speak to Clova.
 2. The client records the user speech and sends the recording to CIC.
-3. CIC returns the result to the client.
-The client delivers the result to the user through synthesized speech or text.
+3. CIC returns the results to the client.
+The client delivers the result to the user through synthesized speech or the display.

 Having CIC and a client in between, dialogues between users and Clova are rather indirect and have the following limitations:

 * Delivering requests and receiving responses take more time compared to direct dialogues.
 * Response is not immediate when new requests are made or new dialogues are initiated by users.

 Suppose a user asks Clova, "How's the weather today?"
-Before Clova responds or while Clova is responding, the user makes another request: "Play some upbeat music."
-The user will probably no longer want the weather information.
+But before Clova responds or while Clova is responding, the user makes another request: "Play some upbeat music."
+At this time, the user will probably no longer want a response to "How's the weather today?"
 Had the dialogue been direct, you would simply ignore the weather information returned.
 However, since dialogues are relayed by a client to Clova, the client must recognize the dialogue status and take appropriate actions to provide what user wants.

 ### Dialogue ID and client action {#DialogIDandClientOP}